Negotiating within and with the European Union / 30 November - 4 December 2020 – residential training (Paris)

 The European Union is a product of negotiation.
 Its multi-layer and multi-player policy-making labyrinth is also a constant negotiation process taking place at different levels and involving a variety of actors.
-The specificity ot the European Union governance structure puts forward the purpose of reaching agreement on the realization of a common interest wehere conflicting interests are present.
-The European Union project is therefore a never-ending process or reconciling undeniable common aspirations.
-Moreover, the European Union is not only in itself a major site of negotiation, but also a major participant in multilateral negotiations.
-Many aspects of the Union's external relations are managed through negotiations and the European Union is considered a major negotiatior in different international contexts (United Nations, World Trade Organization, enlargement negotiations).
+The specificity of the European Union governance structure puts forward the purpose of reaching agreement on the realization of a common interest where conflicting interests are present.
+European integration is therefore a never-ending process of reconciling undeniable diversity with equally undeniable common aspirations.
+Moreover, the Union is not only in itself a major site of negotiation, but also a major participant in multilateral negotiations.
+Many aspects of the Union’s external relations are managed through negotiations and the European Union is considered a major negotiator in different international contexts (United Nations, international trade agreements, enlargement negotiations).
 The aim of this seminar is to allow participants to grasp the complexity and the distinctiveness of negotiation processes taking place within and with the European Union.

 - To decipher the complexity of the European Union negotiation processes

 - To gain practice-oriented understanding of the specificities of the EU multi-layer and multi-player policy-making

 - To grasp the European Union working environment, formal and informal rules and procedures

 - To developed strategies and tactics for effective negotiations in various settings